Accessing your body corporate's records

 If you are entitled to see the records, you must:

-You can request that copies of documents which exist in the records be given to you.
-You must identify the documents you want.
+If you want to be sent a copy of a record, you must identify the document(s) you want.
 You do not have to personally search the records to obtain copies of identifiable documents.

 If you cannot name the specific documents, you will need to search the records yourself and find the documents you want copied.
 You can appoint another person to do the search for you.